Hotspot Watch 12 February 2021

 Hotspot: A hotspot is declared if soils are "severely drier than normal" which occurs when Soil Moisture Deficit (SMD) is less than -110 mm AND the Soil Moisture Anomaly is less than -20 mm.

-As of 9 February, the New Zealand Drought Index (NZDI) map below shows that the upper North Island has widespread severe meteorological drought, while central Waikato and East Cape have also entered meteorological drought.
-In the South Island, extremely dry soils and even meteorological drought have spread across much of northern and central Canterbury.
+As of 9 February, the New Zealand Drought Index (NZDI) map below shows that meteorological drought and severe meteorological drought remain in place in the northern half of the Far North District as well as a portion of East Cape.
+Widespread dry-to-extremely dry soils are in place in the remainder of Northland, Auckland, northern Waikato, western Bay of Plenty, East Cape, much of the eastern North Island, and northeastern South Island.
 Please note: some hotspots in the text above may not correspond with the NZDI map.
 This difference exists because the NZDI uses additional dryness indices, including one which integrates the rainfall deficit over the past 60 days.
 Changes are therefore slower to appear in the NZDI compared to soil moisture anomaly maps that are instantaneously updated.